Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 \begin{rmk} Relation \ref{p.Kasner} may seem unfamiliar, because of the factor $2$ in front of $p_{\phi}^2$.
 This is due to our definition in \eqref{E3} (adopted in the majority of works in the black hole interior \cite{Christo1,Christo2,MihalisPHD,Kommemi,JonathanStab} ...), as opposed to the standard definition in cosmology where the factor $2$ is absent in \eqref{E3}, see for instance \cite{FournoRodSpeck}. \end{rmk}

 \paragraph{Anisotropic Kantowski–Sachs metrics}

-We study spatially-homogeneous metrics of the form where $d\Sigma_{k}$ is the standard metric on $\Sigma_k$ the 2-surface of sectional curvature $k \in \{-1,0,1\}$ ($\mathbb{H}^2$, $\mathbb{T}^2$, $\mathbb{S}^2$ respectively) and $r$ is a scalar function called \textit{the area-radius}, which is geometrically well-defined using the symmetry class.
-The underlying topology, which is $\mathbb{R}^{1+1} \times \Sigma_k$, is irrelevant to the proof of our result.
-In case $\Sigma_k = \mathbb{S}^2$, such metric are called Kantowski–Sachs cosmologies and are used to model an anisotropic but spatially homogeneous cosmology.
+We study spherically symmetric metrics of the form where $d\sigma_{\mathbb{S}^2}$ is the standard metric on $\mathbb{S}^2$ and $r$ is a scalar function called \textit{the area-radius}, which is geometrically well-defined in the spherically-symmetric class.
+Metrics of the form \eqref{Lapse} are called Kantowski–Sachs cosmologies and are used to model an anisotropic but spatially-homogeneous universe.

+More generally, is also possible to consider spatially-homogeneous cosmologies with a 2-surface (other than $\mathbb{S}^2$) of constant curvature $k \in \{-1,0,1\}$ ($\mathbb{H}^2$, $\mathbb{T}^2$, $\mathbb{S}^2$ respectively).
+Our main result will also apply to these cases, with only minor modifications in the proof.
+We will, however, not pursue that route and stick to Kantowski–Sachs cosmologies.

 \paragraph{Monotonic blow-up due to the scalar field} Our collapse from an almost Cauchy horizon to a spacelike singularity is caused by purely nonlinear dynamics driven by monotonicity.
 Specifically, the Einstein equations (\eqref{Omegastat}) give a relation where the scalar field dominates and acts as a monotonic source for the lapse $\Omega^2$ from \eqref{Lapse}: